c 1805, The British Museum, London Wikimedia Commons

 After he learned of the pending birth, Joseph thought about deserting Mary, his betrothed, but the “angel of the Lord” came forth in a dream and convinced the reluctant Joseph to wed Mary.

 The night Jesus was born in a Bethlehem stable an angel appeared to shepherds in a nearby field.
 The angel announced the birth of the Messiah and described where to find Him.
+After visiting the baby, the Wise Men dreamt King Herod intended to harm Jesus.
+In three dreams, angels told Joseph how to keep Jesus safe.

 A dream birthed another biblical narrative.
 Around 95 AD, a heavenly figure emerged in a dream to John of Patmos on the Aegean Island where he lived.
+The dream directed him to record his visions.
+Stars and dragons, seals and a leopard-like beast, dense numerology, and apocalyptic scenarios became Revelation.

 The final book of the Christian Bible tells the sensational stories of the Four Horsemen and the Second Coming of Christ.

-Muhammad, a shepherd and merchant, was meditating in a cave near Mecca when the angel Gabriel pronounced in a dream to the future prophet and founder of Islam, “O Muhammad, you are the messenger of Allah.”
+Dreams are also intricate to the holy books and teachings of Islam.
+Muhammad, a shepherd and merchant, was meditating in a cave near Mecca when the angel Gabriel appeared to him in a dream.
+The angel announced to the future prophet and founder of Islam, “O Muhammad, you are the messenger of Allah.”
+From 610 CE, when Muhammad was nearly 40 until his death 23 years later, the angel in dreams and visions imparted the Qur’an, regarded by Muslims to be the word of God.

 WHY EMBRACE DREAM AWARENESS